Cassiterides: Ancient geography

 Herodotus (430 BC) had only vaguely heard of the Cassiterides, "from which we are said to have our tin", but did not discount the islands as legendary.
 Later writers—Posidonius, Diodorus Siculus, Strabo and others—call them smallish islands off ("some way off," Strabo says) the northwest coast of the Iberian Peninsula, which contained tin mines or, according to Strabo, tin and lead mines.
 A passage in Diodorus derives the name rather from their nearness to the tin districts of Northwest Iberia.
 Ptolemy and Dionysios Periegetes mentioned them—the former as ten small islands in northwest Iberia far off the coast and arranged symbolically as a ring, and the latter in connection with the mythical Hesperides.
 The islands are described by Pomponius Mela as rich in lead; they are mentioned last in the same paragraph he wrote about Cádiz and the islands of Lusitania, and placed in Celtici.
 Following paragraphs describe the Île de Sein and Britain.

 Probably written in the first century BC, the verse Circumnavigation of the World, whose anonymous author is called the "Pseudo-Scymnus," places two tin islands in the upper part of the Adriatic Sea and mentioned the market place Osor on the island of Cres, where extraordinarily high quality tin could be bought.
 Pliny the Elder, on the other hand, represents the Cassiterides as fronting Celtiberia.

 At a time when geographical knowledge of the West was still scanty, and when the secrets of the tin trade were still successfully guarded by the seamen of Gades (modern Cádiz) and others who dealt in the metal, the Greeks knew only that tin came to them by sea from the far West, and the idea of tin-producing islands easily arose.
-Later, when the West was better explored, it was found that tin actually came from two regions: Galicia, in the northwest of Iberia, and Devon and Cornwall in southwest Britain.
+Later, when the West was better explored, it was found that tin actually came from two regions: Galicia, in the northwest of Iberia, and Cornwall and Devon in southwest Britain.
 Diodorus reports: "For there are many mines of tin in the country above Lusitania and on the islets which lie off Iberia out in the ocean and are called because of that fact the Cassiterides."
 According to Diodorus tin also came from Britannia to Gaul and then was brought overland to Massilia and Narbo.
 Neither of these could be called small islands or accurately described as off the northwest coast of Iberia, and so the Greek and Roman geographers did not identify either as the Cassiterides.
 Instead, they became a third, ill-understood source of tin, conceived of as distinct from Iberia or Britain.

 Strabo says that a Publius Crassus was the first Roman to visit the Tin Islands and write a first-hand report.
 This Crassus is thought to be either the Publius Licinius Crassus who was a governor in Hispania in the 90s, or his grandson by the same name, who in 57–56 BC commanded Julius Caesar's forces in Armorica (Brittany), which places him near the mouth of the Loire river.